Shadow Ops: Red Mercury

-Shadow Ops: Red Mercury is a 2004 first-person shooter video game that is available on the Xbox and Microsoft Windows platforms.
-It was released on the Xbox for the United States on June 15, 2004, and released on June 18, 2004, for parts of the world using the PAL system.
-It was released on the Microsoft Windows in the United States on September 21, 2004, and released on October 1, 2004, for parts of the world using the PAL system.
+Shadow Ops: Red Mercury is a 2004 first-person shooter video game developed by Zombie Studios and published by Atari.
+It was released on the Xbox for the United States on June 15, 2004, and on June 18, 2004, in PAL regions.
+It was later released for Microsoft Windows in the United States on September 21, 2004, and on October 1, 2004 in PAL regions.

-Tommo purchased the rights to this game and digitally publishes it through its Retroism brand in 2015.
+Tommo purchased the rights to this game and digitally published it through its Retroism brand in 2015.

 Gameplay

-Shadow Ops: Red Mercury is an action-oriented first person shooter based on modern military weapons and equipment, although presented as a "Summer action movie" rather than a hardcore realistic military simulation.
-It is similar in feel to the Call of Duty: Modern Warfare series, although it actually pre-dates the first game in that series by 3 years.
-Players proceed through linear levels while battling terrorists and hostile Russian soldiers using an assortment of modern firearms.
+Shadow Ops: Red Mercury is an action-oriented first person shooter based on modern military weapons and equipment, although presented as a "summer action movie" rather than a hardcore realistic military simulation.
+It is similar in feel to the Call of Duty: Modern Warfare series, although it pre-dates the first game in that series by 3 years.
+Players proceed through linear levels while battling terrorists and hostile Russian soldiers, using an assortment of modern firearms.

 Like many games from the time period, Shadow Ops: Red Mercury does not have regenerating health, with the player instead relying on health pickups found throughout each mission.
 At the beginning of each mission, the player is assigned 3 weapons (typically a sidearm, an assault rifle, and a special weapon such as a shotgun, sniper rifle, or light machine gun) and cannot obtain different weapons during the mission.
-The player can aim down their weapon's sights for increased accuracy (this is presented with a stylized zoom, the player still relies on the crosshair and does not truly aim down the weapon's iron sights, although telescopic sights are utilized correctly from a first-person perspective); while aiming down sights the player is unable to move, but can lean in order to fire around corners or over cover.
-Combat options include firing the player's held weapon, throwing grenades, and melee attacking utilizing the butt of their held weapon.
+The player can aim down their weapon's sights for increased accuracy (presented with a stylized zoom, the player relies on the crosshair and does not truly aim down the weapon's iron sights, although telescopic sights are utilized correctly from a first-person perspective); while aiming down sights the player is unable to move, but can lean in order to fire around corners or over cover.
+Combat options include firing the player's held weapon, throwing grenades, and melee attacks utilizing the butt of their firearm.
 One unique gameplay element is the ability to roll grenades along the floor, instead of simply throwing them through the air.

-The game does not feature either a manual saving or a checkpoint saving system, each individual level must be completed from beginning to end without the player dying or quitting.
+The game does not feature either a manual saving or a checkpoint saving system, meaning each individual level must be completed from beginning to end.
 However, completed levels can be re-visited at any time from the level selection menu.